Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 How does a coverage gap affect my car insurance rate?

 Even a short lapse in coverage can raise your premium with a new carrier.
-A gap of 30 days or more is often flagged as a moderate risk factor, while a gap of 90 days or more can result in rates nearly as high as those charged to first-time drivers.
-Research indicates that drivers with no prior coverage may pay up to 60% more per month than those with three or more years of continuous coverage.
-Learn more about the consequences of a car insurance lapse and what you can do to recover.
+A gap of 30 days or more is often flagged as a moderate risk factor, while a gap of 90 days or more can result in rates approaching those charged to first-time or no-prior drivers.
+Short lapses can raise rates by approximately 8%, while non-payment lapses or gaps of 45–60 days can push increases to 35% or more depending on the insurer, your location, and how long the gap lasted.
+Learn more about coverage gaps and their consequences and what you can do to recover.

 Can I use international car insurance history in the US?

 Possibly, but it depends entirely on your new carrier.
-Most US insurers will classify you as "non-prior" if you've been living abroad and lack US-based coverage history — unless you can supply acceptable foreign insurance documentation such as a translated coverage letter or policy certificate.
-US military personnel stationed abroad are generally exempt from this classification.
-Always confirm with the insurer before applying whether they'll recognize your international records.
+Most US insurers will classify you as "non-prior" if you've been living abroad and lack US-based coverage history, because they have no way to access foreign driving records.
+You may be able to submit a translated foreign coverage letter or policy certificate, but not all insurers will accept it — State Farm, Progressive, and Farmers are among those that work with international applicants.
+US military personnel stationed abroad are generally exempt from this non-prior classification.

 How do I request a letter of experience from my previous insurer?

 Contact your previous insurance company directly by phone, email, or through your online account portal.
 Request a letter of experience (also called a claims experience letter or insurance history letter) and specify the policy period you need covered.
 The document is typically free and issued within a few business days.
-Make sure the letter includes your name, policy number, coverage dates, and claims history — and that it's on company letterhead for it to be accepted by your new insurer.
+Make sure the letter includes your name, policy number, coverage dates, claims history, fault percentages, and insurer contact information — and that it's on company letterhead for it to be accepted by your new insurer.
+See our full guide on how to cancel your car insurance to ensure you request this letter before ending your old policy.

 Compare Car Insurance Rates in Ohio